How To Install Your PoleClinometer™

 Slide the clear protective sleeve up the shaft of your pole to cover your sticker*.

-Use a heat gun (on LOW setting) or lighter (carefully) to heat-shrink it in place.
-No, I’m afraid a hair dryer won’t cut it.
+Use a heat gun (on LOW setting) to heat-shrink it in place.
+It’s easy!

 *Problems getting the sleeve in place over your sticker?
 Check the get-it-on page for some suggested workarounds.